Menu

 As an initial overview, we have compiled information about the topic of visas and residence permits for employees:

-The new Skilled Immigration Act (FEG)
+The amended Skilled Immigration Act

-The first amendments to the Skilled Immigration Act (FEG) came into force on 18.11.2023.
+Amendments to the Skilled Immigration Act (FEG) came into force on 11/18/2023, 03/01/2024 and 06/01/2024 respectively.
 You can find detailed information on this on the website of Make it in Germany.

 Skilled workers: